zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 ## Preconditions

 For most operations you need to access configuration files, whose location depends on your mode of installation and the operating system.
-Check the page [[Configuration Files]] for details on where to find them.
+Check the [[Configuration Files]] page for details on where to find them.

 ## Creating the First Node

-After installing Riak on a system, using either the binary packages or from sources, there's some initial configuration steps you need to take that depend on your networking infrastructure and security measures.
+After installing Riak on a system using either the binary packages or from source, there's some initial configuration steps you need to take that depend on your networking infrastructure and security measures.

-Assuming your node is not running (if it is, stop it using `riak stop` or `/etc/init.d/riak stop`).
+Your node should not be running.
+If it is, stop it using the [[`riak stop` command|Command Line Tools#stop]] or `/etc/init.d/riak stop`).
 Before you can start up the node again, a couple of changes need to made.
 If your new node was already running before making the configuration changes outlined below, it's best to delete your ring directory